-Following the recent launch of the Barden Practice Series, our practice focused blogs, our next edition continues to shine a spotlight on practice as a professional accounting career, and in particular the main reasons why accounting professionals make a move back to practice.
+In this edition of the Barden Practice Series (our practice focused blogs), Aideen Murphy, Partner with Barden and expert in tax & practice careers, continues to shine a spotlight on practice as a professional accounting career, and in particular the main reasons why accounting professionals make a move back to practice.

-In this edition Aideen Murphy, Partner, with our Cork team and an expert in practice and tax careers, zones in on the trends that we, in Barden, are seeing as to why people are moving backfrom industry to practice.
+Here Aideen zones in on the trends that we, in Barden, are seeing as to why people are moving back from industry to practice.

-Over the last 12 months we’ve noticed that there has been quite an increase in the number of accountants and tax professionals who have worked in industry moving back into practice roles.
+Over the last while we’ve noticed a number of accountants and tax professionals who have worked in industry moving back into practice roles.

 We know that for lots of people three to four years in a training contract with an accounting firm is more than enough, and often the immediate reaction is “I want a change, I want something different”.
 For those who think this, industry is generally the obvious choice!

 However, after making the move to industry some people realise that the grass isn’t always greener and the option of going back to where it all started, in practice, can make a lot of sense.
 Here are some of the main reasons we have come across as to why people return to practice:

 Progression – Particularly in the larger firms, there is a very clear and transparent career path.

 Flexibility – Accounting firms have spent a lot of time improving work life balance policies and options to work from home and/or remotely in recent years.